 Pregnancy is an exciting and sometimes stressful experience.
 Being pregnant during a disease outbreak may add extra anxiety and concern for you and those you care about who are pregnant.

-According to the CDC, pregnant people do not appear to be at greater risk of getting COVID-19 but may get sicker when infected with COVID-19.
+Although the overall risks are low, if you are pregnant or were recently pregnant, you are more likely to get very sick from COVID-19 compared to people who are not pregnant.
+Additionally, if you have COVID-19 during pregnancy, you are at increased risk of complications that can affect your pregnancy and developing baby.
 Due to changes that occur during pregnancy, pregnant people may be more susceptible to viral respiratory infections.
 The most important thing you can do is to protect yourself from getting sick.
 This includes getting the COVID-19 vaccine even if you are pregnant, planning to become pregnant or currently breastfeeding.
 For more information, please see COVID-19 Vaccination for People who are Pregnant, Lactating, or Planning to Become Pregnant.

 Are COVID-19 vaccines safe for pregnant people?

 Our State and federal medical experts agree that all eligible New Yorkers, including pregnant people or those looking to become pregnant, should get their COVID-19 vaccine as soon as they’re able.
 Pregnant people have been eligible for vaccination in New York State since February 15, 2021.

 According to the CDC, pregnant people are at greater risk of having severe infection from COVID-19.
 Changes in the immune system that occur during pregnancy can put pregnant people at greater risk of getting very sick from COVID-19, and may increase the risk for adverse outcomes, such as preterm delivery.
 All COVID-19 vaccines authorized for emergency use in the United States have proven extremely effective at preventing severe disease, hospitalization, and death from COVID-19, and are recommended for those who are pregnant.